open5e/open5e/source/classes/barbarian.rst

 ~~~~~~~~~~~~~~~

 Starting at 11th level, your rage can keep you fighting despite grievous
 wounds.
-If you drop to 0 hit points while you’re raging and don’t die
+If you drop to 0 hit points while you're raging and don't die
 outright, you can make a DC 10 Constitution saving throw.
 If you
 succeed, you drop to 1 hit point instead.